hamada-g/blue-lab/docs/architecture.md

 ### Notes
 - Guest systems use static IP configuration because the lab network does not provide DHCP.
 - The current Phase 1 architecture is operational with one monitoring server and two enrolled endpoints.
+- The host-side NAT gateway may not respond to ICMP echo from guest systems even when outbound connectivity and DNS are functioning normally.

+## Current Wazuh Stack Status
+Blue Lab Phase 1 currently uses the Wazuh manager component on `wazuh-server`.

+### Notes
+- The manager is installed and active.
+- Dashboard and indexer components are not part of the current deployed baseline.
+- The present Phase 1 build is sufficient for agent enrollment, service validation, and monitored endpoint development.

+## Historical Context
+The project originally attempted a Hyper-V External switch design before moving to the current Internal switch plus NAT model.

+### Notes
+- The earlier External switch design caused host Wi-Fi instability.
+- That design is preserved only as historical troubleshooting context.
+- It is not part of the active architecture.